mailund/r-programmer-blog/content/post/the-cost-of-constructors/index.md

 You do not need to assign the result of the function call to anything.
 The constructor is added to the environment provided, as does a function for printing the data type.

-In the new function I create a constructor, but now I use meta programming to put the value creation inside the function instead of analysing the structure at runtime.
+In the new function I create a constructor, but now I use metaprogramming to put the value creation inside the function instead of analysing the structure at runtime.
 I also replaced a call to `structure` with code for explicitly setting the class and the attribute I need for pattern matching.
 Because that turned out to be much faster.

 {{< tweet 1052103930338050048 >}}

-There is still a lot of code in the function, but with this version it is run when the constructor is created and not when it is called.
+There is still a lot of code in the function, but with this version, it is run when the constructor is created and not when it is called.

 ```r